meljturner/CSS-Utilities/README.md

 ## stripe - make a slanted background

 Make background from background hue as a horizontal stripe angled at 2 degrees. e.g. class="stripe background primary light"

+## keyline - create a keylined heading

+A keyline is a horizontal line on each side of the content.
+The line can be thickened by setting --metric-keyline-height.
+The keyline also takes on the current color hue setting.
+The content must be a sub-element e.g. a span.